Sthaagg/CheskoPapyrusShared/README.md

 # Chesko Papyrus Shared Libraries
 Shared code and libraries I use for many different mods for Skyrim.
+All code in this repository is licensed under the MIT License.
+Please familiarize yourself with it as the MIT License was intended to be read and understood by ordinary people, unlike other licenses.

 ##Common Array Helper
 `CommonArrayHelper.psc` contains many functions that make interacting with